 12-16-oz fresh raspberries (approx 3 cups) washed

-In a medium saucepan, combine milk and vanilla bean.
-Bring to a simmer over medium heat.
+In a medium saucepan, bring milk to a simmer over medium heat.

 While milk is heating, combine egg, egg yolks and sugar in a large mixing bowl.
 Beat until smooth, then add cornstarch and beat until smooth again.